akeneo-presales/apps-workshop-partners/README.md

         return $result;
     }
 ````

+### 7.3 Update the product with the labels

+ the Product attribute to update is the product_tags attribute,
+ we should use the implode function to concatenate the array of the detected labels, assign the string result to the en_US locale and ecommerce scope
-- 3.3 Update the product product_tags attribute with the detected labels value by using the API client
+ And then pushing the new product values by using the API client

 ````php